CAR ACCIDENT INSURANCE BENEFITS LAWYER – MN INJURY ATTORNEYS

 Collision Coverage (optional coverage you must ask for):

 Collision coverage pays to fix or replace your vehicle (the property damage) if it is damaged in an accident.
-With collision coverage, you are covered even if the accident was your fault.
-If you purchase this coverage, your insurance company must pay the cost to repair your vehicle after a crash, or pay the value of the vehicle (“totaling the vehicle”), whichever is less.
-You will only have pay your deductible.
-However, if the accident was NOT your fault you will be reimbursed your deductible when your insurance company collects from the other driver’s insurance.
+This insurance must be offered to you, but it is your option to buy it or not.
+With collision coverage, your car will be repaired or replaced even if the accident was your fault.
+Your insurance company must pay the cost to repair your vehicle after a crash, or pay the value of the vehicle (“totaling the vehicle”), whichever is less.
+You only have to pay your deductible.
+(If the accident was the other driver’s fault, your insurance will get reimbursed from the other driver’s insurance.
+They will then repay you your deductible at the same time.)

 Our Minnesota car insurance lawyers frequently answer questions about car damage and help our clients through this process.
 See also How to get paid for the damage to my car.

 This type of auto insurance coverage applies if you are in a car accident and the accident is YOUR FAULT.
-Your liability coverage pays for the following:
+Your liability coverage pays for the following – but the amount of coverage depends on what you purchase:

 Property damage to the other vehicle:

-If you have damaged the other driver’s car, your automobile insurance company will pay to fix or replace that car.
-However, this is limited to your policy limits for liability property damage.
+Property damage covers damage you cause to the other car.
+Your automobile insurance company will pay to fix or replace that car.
+However, this is limited to your policy limits for property damage.
+Unfortunately, some insurance companies will sell you as little as $10,000 in property damage coverage.
+This is not nearly enough even for a minor accident.
+You should look at this carefully.

 Bodily Injury (“BI”):